 Heart of the Headwrap

-Heart of the Headwrap is a series of upcoming workshops taking place the summer of 2017, throughout South Dallas neighborhoods.
-The workshops will teach women and girls about the 1786 Tignon Law of Louisiana, a law organized to oppress affluent women of African descendant through the headwrap.
+Heart of the Headwrap is a series of workshops that took place during the summer of 2017, throughout South Dallas neighborhoods.
+The workshops taught women and girls about the 1786 Tignon Law of Louisiana, a law organized to oppress affluent women of African descendant through the headwrap.

-Each participant will be gift a unique scarf and be taught how to incorporate personal style techniques with the overall goal in boosting self-confidence through self-identification with the headwrap while taking into account the history.
+Each participant was gifted a unique scarf and was taught how to incorporate personal style techniques with the overall goal in boosting self-confidence through self-identification with the headwrap while taking into account the history.

-These workshops will be free and open to the public with sponsorship by the City of Dallas Office of Cultural Affairs through the Cultural Vitality Project Grant and the Nasher Sculpture Center Mircogrant.
+These workshops were free and open to the public with sponsorship by the City of Dallas Office of Cultural Affairs through the Cultural Vitality Project Grant and the Nasher Sculpture Center Mircogrant.

 If you would like to request a workshop for your organization or group of friends please send inquiry to firstname.lastname@example.org.
 Sponsorship available for organizations located in Dallas city limits.